Posted: January 17, 2022

 Although this study only proves a correlation between social media and mental health, and not direct causation, it still makes a strong case for reducing the amount of time young adults spend on social media platforms.

 There are many other studies that support these findings, and scientists are still trying to find the answer to the question “What is a healthy amount of time to spend on social media?”

-The average amount of time spent on social media by internet users worldwide in 2019 was 144 minutes per day, or two hours and 24 minutes, according to Statista.
+The average amount of time spent on social media by internet users worldwide in 2021 was 142 minutes per day, according to Statista.

 And, participants in the study who used social media excessively were shown to make worse decisions than those who were online less.

 Taking a break from social media can be difficult when it’s such a habit and part of our everyday lives.

 But, quitting technology for a period of time can help you manage the negative effects that social media may have on your daily life.

 A digital detox can improve your physical and mental health, increase your attention span, develop your problem-solving skills, and even boost your creativity.
 It’s also an important way to reduce stress.

 To reduce stress, you need to take a break from the stressor.